clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/Protocols and Servers.md

 | Telnet | 23 | Remote Access | Cleartext

 ## Sniffing Attack
-* Sniffing attack refers to using a network packet capture tool to collect information about the target.
+* Refers to using a network packet capture tool to collect information about the target.
-* When a protocol communicates in cleartext, the data exchanged can be captured by a third party to analyse.
+* Data exchanged can be captured (private messages and login credentials) by a third party to analyse when a protocol communicates in cleartext.
-* A simple network packet capture can reveal information, such as the content of private messages and login credentials, if the data isn't encrypted in transit.
-* A sniffing attack can be conducted using an Ethernet (802.3) network card, provided that the user has proper permissions (root permissions on Linux and administrator privileges on MS Windows).
+* Can be conducted using an Ethernet (802.3) network card provided that the user has proper permissions (`root` permissions on Linux and administrator privileges on MS Windows).
-* There are many programs available to capture network packets.
-* We consider the following:
-* Tcpdump is a free open source command-line interface (CLI) program that has been ported to work on many operating systems.
+1. Tcpdump is a free open source command-line interface (CLI) program.
-* Wireshark is a free open source graphical user interface (GUI) program available for several operating systems, including Linux, macOS and MS Windows.
+2. Wireshark is a free open source graphical user interface (GUI) program.
-* Tshark is a CLI alternative to Wireshark.
+3. Tshark is a CLI alternative to Wireshark.
-* There are several specialised tools for capturing passwords and even complete messages; however, this can still be achieved by Tcpdump and Wireshark with some added effort.
 * Consider a user checking his email messages using POP3.
-* First, we are going to use Tcpdump to attempt to capture the username and password.
+* Use Tcpdump to attempt to capture the username and password.
-* In the terminal output below, we used the command sudo tcpdump port 110 -A.
+  * `sudo tcpdump port 110 -A`.
-* Before explaining this command, we should mention that this attack requires access to the network traffic, for example, via a wiretap or a switch with port mirroring.
-* Alternatively, we can access the traffic exchanged if we launch a successful Man-in-the-Middle (MITM) attack.
-* We need sudo as packet captures require root privileges.
+    * Need `sudo` as packet captures require root privileges.
-* We wanted to limit the number of captured and displayed packets to those exchanged with the POP3 server.
+    * Limit the number of captured and displayed packets to those exchanged with the POP3 server using `port 110`.
-* We know that POP3 uses port 110, so we filtered our packets using port 110.
-Finally, we wanted to display the contents of the captured packets in ASCII format, so we added -A.
+    * Display the contents of the captured packets in ASCII format using `-A`.
+* Requires access to the network traffic.
+  * Wiretap.
+  * Switch with port mirroring.
+* Can also ccess the traffic exchanged if a successful Man-in-the-Middle (MITM) attack is launched.
 ```
 sudo tcpdump port 110 -A